 - Centers run by non-profit groups that are cheaper than other centers, or even free

 While getting treatment may seem costly, it is far costlier to go through life with a potentially deadly addiction.
 With the right approach, money will not be a barrier to treatment.

 Preventing Relapse After Rehabilitation Ends

 After treatments for alcoholism end, recovery begins.
 Recovery is the life-long process of saying no to alcohol and staying clean and healthy.
-While many patients are tempted to go through recovery on their own, the greatest success is seen by those who implement a relapse prevention plan, make use of the aftercare program, and continue to attend group therapy and individual therapy sessions even after alcoholics rehab is complete.
+While many patients are tempted to go through recovery on their own, the greatest success is seen by those who implement an alcohol relapse prevention plan, make use of the aftercare program, and continue to attend group therapy and individual therapy sessions even after alcoholics rehab is complete.
 The aftercare measures may include different types of group therapies according to the needs of a particular patient: